Brent21Webb/pws/README.md

-# pws
+# PWS code
-The code for my PWS, a school project
+The code for my and my friend's PWS, a school project